What are your fees?

 Do you offer any discounts or rebates?

 Unfortunately I can’t offer any cheaper fees than I currently charge and there are no rebates for online services.
-Fortunately because of being located online and not needing to rent an office, as well as my own ethical position, my fees are significantly lower than many practitioners.
+Fortunately because of being located online and not needing to rent an office, as well as an ethical position, my fees are a fair bit lower than many practitioners.
 Therefore you may find my fee is comparable to other therapists (and coaches) even with the medicare rebate.
 It also means that sessions are sustainable over time and you don’t have to wait to get started!
 It’s worth comparing therapist fees as there are significant differences and a higher fee doesn’t necessarily equal better for you.